Wolde Selassie: Life

-After a period of internal wars in Tigray province, a non-Tigrayan the Saho speaking Irob warlord Sabagadis Woldu was victorious and became the new lord of the province in 1822.
+After a period of internal wars in Tigray province, a half-Tigrayan, half-Irob warlord Sabagadis Woldu was victorious and became the new lord of the province in 1822.

 Reputation

 At the effort of Ras Wolde Selassie, Ethiopia received its first Abuna, or titular religious leader, from Egypt since the death of Yosab in 1804: Qerellos III (1816–1828), who made his residence in Antalo.

 The British diplomat Henry Salt described Wolde-Sillasie as "distinguished still more for his intrepidity and firmness than by the policy with which he has uniformly ruled the country under his command; having been successfully engaged in upwards of forty battles, and having evinced on these occasions even too great a disregard of his own personal safety in action."
 Another British traveller, Mansfield Parkyns adds, “Wolde Selasie reigned for twenty-five years, and during this long period obtained and maintained for himself the character of a good and wise prince”.